 Prevention, which typically is handled by civil rather than medical agencies, eliminates the need for a medical response.
 But if prevention fails, preparedness efforts are crucial.

 Hospitals and prehospital services must have a disaster plan along with appropriate supplies and equipment to respond to an MCW incident.
-Disaster preparedness activities typically include a hazard vulnerability analysis (HVA) and protocols to activate and deploy additional staff to specified locations and roles and to allocate resources (eg, beds, operating rooms, blood).
+Disaster preparedness activities typically include a hazard vulnerability analysis and protocols to activate and deploy additional staff to specified locations and roles and to allocate resources (eg, beds, operating rooms, blood).
 Supplies and equipment typically include designated decontamination areas with contained drainage, floor coverings and protective gear to minimize spread of contamination, and stockpiles of antidotes or formal arrangements to obtain them from other sources.
-Plans typically include requirements for regular formal drills, which although only a distant approximation of an actual MCI, help familiarize staff with the process, including the location of written procedures, supplies, and equipment (particularly those for decontamination).
+Plans typically include requirements for regular formal drills, which although only a distant approximation of an actual mass-casualty incident (MCI), help familiarize staff with the process, including the location of written procedures, supplies, and equipment (particularly those for decontamination).

 Recognizing MCIs involving explosives, firearms, and transportation crashes is straightforward.
 However, recognizing covert MCW events requires a high degree of clinical suspicion by first responders and physicians.
-Health care providers must first recognize that an event or cluster of illness may represent the of use of an MCW.
+Health care providers must first recognize that an event or cluster of illness may represent the use of an MCW.
 They must then determine the type of MCW and class of agent.

 Recognition of an MCW incident may come via intelligence or announcement by the perpetrators, environmental clues (eg, dead or dying animals, unusual odors), or environmental monitors (chemical, biological, or radiation), which may not be available at every hospital.
 The only clue may be observations of a large number of people presenting with unusual symptoms.
 However, initial reports of the identity of the agent or agents used in an MCW incident are often incomplete or in error, and a high index of clinical suspicion is invaluable.

-Primary assessment and triage of casualties from an MCI differs from normal trauma assessment and triage (see Table: Triage Classification).
+Primary assessment and triage of casualties from an MCI differs from normal trauma assessment and triage (see table Triage Classification Triage Classification ).
 The large number of casualties in an MCI requires initial encounters and decision making to be brief, particularly when casualties involve agents with short latent periods.
 Triage can be particularly challenging because many patients affected by MCWs have no visible injuries and because many people at or near an MCI who were not exposed to the agent may have stress reactions (eg, hyperventilation, shaking, nausea, weakness) that mimic effects of MCW agents.
 In some incidents, up to 80% of patients presenting to hospitals had only a stress reaction.
 Differentiating purely psychologic effects from toxic, infectious, or radiological effects may be difficult.
 A good first step is to separate patients who are able to walk from those unable to walk; this differentiation will identify the most seriously affected.
 However, frequent re-triage of ambulatory patients is needed to detect those beginning to deteriorate after a latent period.